 Science, technology, and engineering

-CRL's collecting in STE includes foreign-language science and technology periodicals, emphasizing titles not commonly collected by other major North American research libraries.
-CRL has developed rich historical holdings of US and foreign scientific and technical publications, and extends access to more than 50,000 current and historical journals through its Global Resources Partnership in Science, Technology, and Engineering with the Linda Hall Library.
+CRL holds extensive foreign-language science and technology periodicals, including many titles not commonly collected by other major North American research libraries.
+CRL has developed rich historical holdings of US and foreign scientific and technical publications, and provides access to a total of more than 50,000 current and historical journals archived and available through its Global Resources Partnership in Science, Technology, and Engineering with the Linda Hall Library.

 History and economics of agriculture

-CRL's collections related to the history and economics of Agriculture represent an area of strength.
+CRL's collections related to the history and economics of agriculture represent another area of strength.
 Extensive holdings of journals, census data, and historical monographs include materials not widely held by major academic research libraries.
-CRL extends its historical collection through its Global Resources Agriculture Partnership with the United States Agriculture Information Network (USAIN) and the Agriculture Network Information Center (AgNIC).
+CRL also provides digital access to a growing corpus of historical materials through its Global Resources Agriculture Partnership with the United States Agriculture Information Network (USAIN) and the Agriculture Network Information Center (AgNIC).

 Collections by Resource Types

-Materials supporting research and teaching in the four major domain areas described above, as well as in a variety of other subjects, include:
+Materials supporting research and teaching in the four major domains described above, as well as in a variety of other subjects, include:

 Millions of pages of documents, including: